Waihonua

 No analysis available

-Strong evidence: 18 of 20 MLS records include a recreation/club/party room and remarks commonly state 'club room with full kitchen', 'party room', or 'rec room with a kitchen', indicating shared recreation/party spaces are part of the building amenities.
+Strong evidence: 16 of 20 MLS records list a recreation/club/party room and remarks commonly state 'club room with full kitchen', 'party room' or 'rec room'.
+Multiple listings by different agents describe the shared event/party/club room.

 No analysis available